MicrosoftDocs/microsoft-salescopilot-docs/articles/copilot-data-movement.md

 When you use copilots and generative AI features, your inputs (prompts) and outputs (results) might move outside of your region to the location where the Azure OpenAI Service endpoint that supports these features is hosted.

-Effective February 21, 2024, new customers connecting the Sales app to their Dynamics 365 environment, the following table describes when and how data can move across regions for copilots and generative AI features.
+Effective February 21, 2024, for new customers who connect the Sales app to their Dynamics 365 environment, the following table explains when and how data for copilots and generative AI features can move across regions.

 > [!IMPORTANT]
 > If you've connected the Sales app to your Salesforce environment, consent for data movement across regions is required regardless of the region where your CRM environment is hosted.